nibla007/mataffaren-case/readme.md

 # Willys Standard Tests

-This is the main collection for all tests.
-This is the one we used when we wrote the tests in the readme.
+This is the main collection for all tests that we explain below in the readme.

 # Tests